Race-2-Ride Training Passport

 The Two-Question Test: Before progressing, trainers must answer: 1.
 Can I ride it?
 (Are the responses consistent?) and 2.
 Do I want to ride it?
 (Is the horse relaxed?)

-While the ISES 10 Principles of Training underpin all of our training, the Race-2-Ride program focuses on these 5 Implementation Pillars to address the unique psychological and physical needs of the transitioning racehorse.
+While the ISES 10 Principles of Training underpin all of our training, the Race-2-Ride program focuses on these 5 Foundational Components to address the unique psychological and physical needs of the transitioning racehorse.

 Curriculum Structure